captn3m0/codechef/_problems/medium/ANUCBC.md

 ### Author's Note

 Time Limit is not very strict (Yes, not very loose either) if correct Algorithm is used.Author's solution passes with 2 sec Time Limit (C++ solution, using scanf and printf).
-Maximum Input File Size < 4MB.
+Maximum Input File Size &lt; 4MB.